Understanding the neuronal substrates of internal models of the world

 To determine what features in glomerular activity patterns are captured by the brain, we combine odor stimulation with patterned illumination methods and recordings from downstream circuits.
 Employing artificial optogenetic stimuli informs on detection thresholds and resolution limits of the system.
 Combining odors with precise manipulations, we test our predictions during odor guided behaviors.

-Long range feedforward-feedback interplay: Cross-talk between feedforward and feedback signals across different brain areas may enable key computations ranging from extracting fine sensory features in complex environments to generating predictions on incurring stimuli, and serving as substrates for planning and execution of motor actions.
-Despite overwhelming evidence for massive top-down projections, the specificity and logic of interplay between feedforward and feedback neural signals between early sensory processing areas and the cortex remains poorly understood.
+Cross-talk between feedforward and feedback signals across different brain areas enables computations ranging from extracting fine sensory features in complex environments to generating predictions on incurring stimuli, and serving as substrates for planning and execution of motor actions.
+Despite evidence for massive top-down projections, the specificity and logic of interplay between feedforward and feedback neural signals between early sensory processing areas and the cortex remains poorly understood.
 This is due both to a conceptual bias favoring the prevalence of feedforward hierarchical processing, as well as to technical limitations in assessing the effects of cortical feedback.
 We investigate the function of such long-range circuits in the mammalian olfactory system.